iricigor/SimpleTemplates/README.md

 ## Commands

 Planned list of commands is:
-- New-STFunctionSimple
+- `New-STFunction` - creates simple PowerShell function
-- New-STFunctionAdvanced
+- `New-STAdvancedFunction` - create PS function with begin, process and end blocks
-- New-STTestCase
+- `New-STTestCase` - creates a Pester test case

 Ultimatelly, all of this will be followed by `New-STModule` and maybe more (pipelines, documentation, etc.)